Nischit290402/ML3-News-Article-Summarizer/README.md

 F1 Score- 93.15

-Gives detailed and exact answers to the questions.In very few cases, it does not answer the question 100% accurately.
+Gives detailed and exact answers to the questions.
+In very few cases, it does not answer the question 100% accurately.
 Mostly, it answers to the point.

 #### ii) csarron/bert-base-uncased-squad-v1 :